bd21/rig/README.md

 ### CPU
 AMD Ryzen™ 9 5900XT 16-Core, 32-Thread
 - Originally bought the AMD Ryzen 5 5500 but it didn't support pci 4.0.
-- I started with intel but moved to AMD AM4 for cost reasons.
-Both are fine.

 ### Motherboard
 Asus ROG Crosshair VIII Hero AM4 ATX AMD DDR4 Motherboard

-I chose this board because it supports - PCIe 4.0 x8 / x8 for tensor parallelism.
+It's from 2021 but it supports - PCIe 4.0 x8 / x8 for tensor parallelism.
+This is all I really need.

-If I could have found a similarly priced board with more slots, I would have, but I don't think I'll upgrade this with more cards in the future.
+If I found a similarly priced board with more slots or more spacing between slots, I would have.
+I have no plans on adding more cards to this in the future.

 ### CPU Cooler
 [Cooler Master Hyper 212 Black](https://www.amazon.com/dp/B07H25DYM3?ref=ppx_yo2ov_dt_b_fed_asin_title)